Welcome to today's edition of the Rush 24-7 podcast.

 That's coming up.

-Senate voted uh today to exclude illegal immigrants convicted of a felony or three misdemeanors from a chance at remaining in the country under what critics say is an amnesty program.
+Senate voted today to exclude illegal immigrants convicted of a felony or three misdemeanors from a chance at remaining in the country under what critics say is an amnesty program.

-This is the uh Kyle Cornyn amendment.
+This is the Kyle Cornyn Amendment.

-Well, yeah, keep them out of here.
+We're going to keep them out of here.

-Uh yeah, yeah.
+Yeah, yeah, yeah.

 Yeah, of course.

-I know well, yeah, I know let's let's you want to know what one of the hardships is?
+You want to know what one of the hardships is?

 It'll hurt my family if you deport me.

-Uh so that if if if somebody's family would be hurt by deportation, they don't get deported.
+So that, if somebody's family would be hurt by deportation, they don't get deported.

-I folks I I know it's getting worse by the day, and it's inexplicable.
+Folk, I know it's getting worse by the day, and it's inexplicable.

-It doesn't make any what are these 18 Republicans doing?
+It doesn't make any, what are these 18 Republicans doing?

 What is so difficult to understand about this in terms of the smart, sensible thing to do here?

-The first thing is the security of the border, and to have 18 Republicans.
+The first thing is the security of the border and to have 18 Republicans.

-Oh, nope, nope, can't put that in there.
+Can't put that in there.

 Well, what is wrong with that?

-I am I am I am trying to maintain my composure, but uh that no matter where I look and no matter how dig I deep uh deep I dig.
+I am trying to maintain my composure, but no matter where I look and no matter how deep I dig, I can't come up with an explanation for any of this that makes sense to me.

-Um here's some of the some of the details.
+Here's some of the details.

-But I mean what a so what?
+But I mean, so what?

-I got it wrong by thirty million, ten million here, ten million there, but what are we talking about anyway?
+I got it wrong by 30 million, 10 million here, 10 million there.

-It's not these numbers are still ridiculous.
+These numbers are still ridiculous.

 It's still absurd.